projectdiscovery/.github/profile/README.md

 Nuclei Cloud is a managed offering that features the advanced scaling, integrations, and smart automations to run Nuclei in modern enterprise environments.
 [Click here to signup.](https://nuclei.sh)

-Write us to [hello@projectdiscovery](mailto:hello@projectdiscovery) for any other queries and partnerships.
+Write us to [hello@projectdiscovery.io](mailto:hello@projectdiscovery.io) for any other queries and partnerships.